timebug/lua-resty-httpipe/README.md

 `syntax: local typ, res, err = hp:read()`

-Streaming parser for the response data.
+Streaming parser for the full response.

 The user just needs to call the read method repeatedly until a nil token type is returned.
 For each token returned from the read method, just check the first return value for the current token type.
 The token type can be `statusline`, `header`, `header_end`, `body`, `body_end` and `eof`.
 About the format of `res` value, please refer to the above example.
 For example, several body tokens holding each body data chunk, so `res` value is equal to the body data chunk.

 In case of errors, returns nil with a string describing the error.

-## write
+## read_body

-`syntax: local bytes, err = hp:write(chunk)`
+`syntax: local chunk, err = hp:read_body()`

-Sends data without blocking on the current httpipe connection.

-This method is a synchronous operation that will not return until all the data has been flushed into the system socket send buffer or an error occurs.
+Streaming reader for the response body.

-In case of success, it returns the total number of bytes that have been sent.
-Otherwise, it returns nil and a string describing the error.
+In case of success, it returns the data received; in case of error, it returns nil with a string describing the error.

 # Author

-Monkey Zhang <timebug.info@gmail.com>
+Monkey Zhang <timebug.info@gmail.com>, UPYUN Inc.

 Originally started life based on https://github.com/bakins/lua-resty-http-simple.